We are open 6am to midnight daily!

 Q. Can I get change on site?

-A. Yes, both our locations have a change machine located near the entrance to take 5s, 10s, and 20s, quarters and $2 coins.
+A. Yes, both our locations have a change machine located near the entrance to take 5s, 10s, and 20s.
 The machine dispense loonies and toonies.
-New: Both locations now have a token-dispensing machine located next to the change machine that will accept your Visa or MasterCard and dispense tokens in pre-set amounts ($5, $10, $20, $25).
+New: For your convenience, both locations now accept Interac Debit, Visa and MasterCard directly in your bay.
+Simply select your amount, press "OK" and TAP your card.
+In addition, we have a token-dispensing machine located next to the change machine that will accept your Visa or MasterCard and dispense tokens in pre-set amounts ($5, $10, $20, $25).

 Q. Can I wash my trailer at your facilities?